 Cougar (Mountain Lion) - Facts, Pictures, Diet, Habitat, Predators

 The cougar is a large feline species whose native home is the Americas.
 It’s also known as puma, mountain lion, catamount or panther.
 This wild cat largely resembles the domestic cat and also purrs like it instead of roaring like other big felines.
-It is the second largest cat in the Americas after the jaguar which is the largest.
+It is the second largest cat in the Americas, following the jaguar, which is the largest.

 Cougar Facts For Kids and Information :